- This event has passed.

 - Formatting rules

-- Scripting a scene
+- Scripting a scene from beginning to end

 - Creating a treatment via story beats

 - When to rewrite and what to focus on

 - Recommended screenwriting books, podcasts, and other material

 Practical activities are featured throughout, as much as three to four per class.
 Homework will be assigned after each class to maximize techniques learned and help bring screenwriters closer to their finished manuscript.
 Homework is not mandatory, though recommended.